m-digman/feature-flag-audit/README.md

 Set the project and envronment values to the keys that are configured in LaunchDarkly.

 ## audit.py
-Extracts the following data for each feature flag configured in LaunchDarkly
+Extracts the following fields for each feature flag configured in LaunchDarkly in to a .CSV file:
 - Key
 - On
 - Last modified (days)